klausbprinz/sqlite-demo/README.md

 ## Documentation & Visuals

-- Slides and presentation materials are stored under the presentation directory.
+- Slides and presentation materials are stored in `presentation`.

 ---